Advances in Quantum Genetic Algorithms: Introduction

 The choice of vector as data type in a genetic algorithm is convenient, making it quantum-friendly \cite{amal2022quantum}, since a quantum algorithm is a sequence of unitary matrices (logical gates) used to manipulate probability amplitude vectors (also known as quantum states or state vectors).
 State vectors are formed by the tensor product of qubits (2D vectors), therefore $n$ qubits represent $2^n$ probable states \cite{zhang2021design}.

 The final step of every quantum algorithm, i.e., the measurement, is the sampling of a state from a distribution of states with different probabilities.
 The problem of maximizing the probability of one of these states arises naturally as a necessary step in the most relevant quantum algorithms to obtain the optimal value in a single run \cite{suo2020quantum}.
-Among the many available quantum optimization approaches, Quantum Genetic Algorithm is a quantum computer-compatible version of the classical GA, with the advantage of being able to evaluate several properties of the containers simultaneously (rather than iteratively) during the fitness selection \cite{ibarrondo2022quantum}.
+Among the many available quantum optimization approaches, a Quantum Genetic Algorithm is a quantum computer-compatible adaptation of a classical GA, or a brand new model, with the advantage of being able to evaluate several properties of the containers simultaneously (rather than iteratively) during the fitness selection \cite{ibarrondo2022quantum}.
 It is also known to be easily adapted and combined with other algorithms, such as the pigeon swarm \cite{wang2023pid} and the immune algorithm \cite{bichara2023quantum}.

 In QGAs, qubits play the role of individuals, and the population is constituted by the quantum register, i.e., the set of all qubits.
-Qubits are sometimes referred to as chromosomes or genotypes, whereas the superposed states of a single qubit are its phenotypes\cite{banerjee2023robust}.
+Qubits are sometimes referred to as chromosomes or genotypes, whereas the superposed states of a single qubit are its phenotypes \cite{banerjee2023robust}.